 Lowell Five is committed to accessibility for our website users.
-We believe that all guests should be able to view lowellfive.com easily on line or on a smart phone to find the information and support needed.
-Whether you’re using assistive technologies like a screen reader, a magnifier, voice recognition software or switch technology, our goal is to assure lowellfive.com is easy to use and delivering the service you need.
+We believe that all guests should be able to view lowellfive.com easily online or on a smartphone to find the information and support needed.
+Whether you’re using assistive technologies like a screen reader, a magnifier, voice recognition software, or switch technology, our goal is to assure lowellfive.com is easy to use and delivers the service you need.

 This website is built to and tested against the Web Content Accessibility Guidelines (WCAG) 2.0 AA.
-The Web Content Accessibility Guidelines (WCAG) 2.0 Level AA are recognized and acknowledged as a leading the standard measures of accessibility for websites.
-Though the website was built to the WCAG 2.0 AA standard, we recognize that websites are constantly updated and evolve.
+The Web Content Accessibility Guidelines (WCAG) 2.0 Level AA are recognized and acknowledged as a leading standard measure of accessibility for websites.
+Though the website was built to the WCAG 2.0 AA standard, we recognize that websites are constantly updated and evolving.
 The team at Lowell Five will work to maintain and improve compliance over time.

 The LowellFive.com website accessibility was built and verified through several means identified below.

-- Text Equivalents — People who either can’t see images or hear audio may need some form of a text equivalent to interact with our sites.
-We’re working to ensure all of our images and multimedia are fully accessible through alternative text, captions and transcripts.
+- Text Equivalents — People who either can’t see images or hear audio may need some form of text equivalent to interact with our sites.
+We’re working to ensure all of our images and multimedia are fully accessible through alternative text, captions, and transcripts.